 Umai Japanese Kitchen and Sushi

 There are many great things to do in Chicago.
 Here is a list of things to see during your stay.
 Some free, some offer academic discounts, some have regular admission.

-Grant Park – This is the large park that stretches from the top to the bottom of the water front.
+Grant Park – This is a large park that stretches from the top to the bottom of the waterfront.
 Ariel view

 The Art Institute – Currently displaying lots of work from Andy Worhol and Van Gogh.

 Adler Planetarium – A great Planetarium, and also a great view of the skyline, I recommend this for a sunset walk.

 There are too many attractions to list, but these are a few within walking distance of downtown that offers great views of the city.